Panda diplomacy: United States

 In February 2024, the China Wildlife Conservation Association announced plans to send a new pair of pandas to the San Diego Zoo as early as summer 2024, nearly five years after the Zoo returned its pandas to China.
 These pandas, who are named Yun Chuan and Xin Bao, arrived in late June 2024 and debuted to the public on August 8, 2024.

-The same year, London Breed traveled to China in an attempt to procure pandas for San Francisco.
+Following a campaign that included then-Mayor London Breed traveling to China the previous year, in April 2024, she announced from Beijing that the San Francisco Zoo had been selected to receive pandas.
+The timeline for their arrival depends on the completion of a panda enclosure at the zoo.
+In May 2026, Mayor Daniel Lurie reaffirmed City Hall’s commitment to the panda project while also saying it could not be directly funded by the city budget.
+Cost estimates that include updating the habitat were over $25 million.

 In May 2024, the National Zoo announced that two pandas named Bao Li and Qing Bao would become part of the collection by the end of the year.
-The pandas arrived on October 15, 2024, and will be in quarantine to get acclimated to their new environment.
-They were shown to the public on January 24, 2025, after some preview days in mid-January with more limited audiences present.
+The pandas arrived on October 15, 2024, and were quarantined for 30 days to reduce the risk of their passing parasites or diseases to other animals.
+This also gave them time to get acclimated to their new environment.
+After some preview days in mid-January with more limited audiences present, the pandas made their public debut on January 24, 2025.

+In April 2026, the China Wildlife Conservation Association announced that two pandas, Ping Ping (male) and Fu Shuan (female), would be sent to Zoo Atlanta under a 10-year conservation partnership agreement signed in 2025.
+On September 24, 2026, during a summit with President Trump, Chinese President Xi Jinping confirmed that China will send the pandas to Zoo Atlanta as an "envoy of friendship."